Dyonathan Celestrino: Investigation

 After the murder of Da Silva, a special unit was formed to investigate her and the two previous murders, which were linked via a similar modus operandi.
 As part of the investigation procedures, officers interviewed Celestrino as he was Gardena's neighbor, but he was later identified as the murderer and arrested after he commented on an Orkut post commemorating Gleice.
 He commented “Dead people can’t receive Screeps, you sickos!"
 Screeps were the equivalent of replies on Orkut.
-After he posted this comment, police decided to search Gleice’s phone and saw multiple calls from one same number.
-Both the Orkut account and the phone number were identified as Celestrino’s, and he was arrested on October 9th, 2008.
+After he posted this comment, police decided to search Gleice's phone and saw multiple calls from one same number.
+Both the Orkut account and the phone number were identified as Celestrino's, and he was arrested on October 9, 2008.

-In Celestrino’s room, police found the blouse of Gleice, necklaces and jewelry belonging to Gleice and Letícia, newspapers about his own case, and a picture of Fransisco de Assis Pereira in the middle of an otherwise innocent poster board.
+In Celestrino's room, police found the blouse of Gleice, necklaces and jewelry belonging to Gleice and Letícia, newspapers about his own case, and a picture of Francisco de Assis Pereira in the middle of an otherwise innocent poster board.
 Police also found a piece of paper with 3 names, 1 word beside each.
 “Catalino - Dead, Letícia - Dead, Carla - Saved”.
 Carla was one of the people who ‘passed’ his interview, and she was able to give police more details about Celestrino and his interview before his arrest.

 In the aftermath of his arrest, investigator Maria de Lourdes Souza Cano issued a press statement commending her colleagues' work effort in capturing the criminal.
-She also claimed that Celestrino had apparently planned to commit a fourth murder, and he admitted to wanting to surpass Fransisco de Assis Pereira in notoriety, stating he “liked Pereira because of how many women he killed”.
+She also claimed that Celestrino had apparently planned to commit a fourth murder, and he admitted to wanting to surpass Francisco de Assis Pereira in notoriety, stating he “liked Pereira because of how many women he killed”.